Eusideroxylon: Properties

 Vessels are diffuse-porous, medium-sized and generally evenly distributed, arranged in short radial rows (2–3 vessels).
 Moderate abundancy of aliform paratracheal parenchyma.
 Growth rings boundaries are indistinct or absent.
 Tyloses are often present.

 The wood has a radial shrinkage rate of 2–4.5% and a tangential shrinkage rate of tangential 4.5–7.5%.
 The timber dries slowly, and care is needed to avoid checks and splits.
 The wood is famed for its easy working characteristics, despite high density.
 The wood planes, bores and turns cleanly, producing smooth and often lustrous surfaces.
 Nailing requires pre-bores prior to nailing.
-Saw blades and cutting instruments are only moderate blunted during working the timber.
-Apparently, the wood is difficult to glue with synthetic resins.
+Saw blades and other cutting instruments are moderately blunted during working the timber.
+The wood is apparently difficult to glue with synthetic resins.

-Heartwood is rated as very durable – immune to termite attack; service life of up to 100 years in direct soil contact and more than 20 years for marine work in tropical waters has been reported.
+The heartwood is rated as very durable, immune to termite attack; a service life of up to 100 years in direct soil contact and more than 20 years for marine work in tropical waters has been reported.